nr2f1/website/readme.md

 ## Description

-A website for the NR2F1 Foundation, a non-profit organization dedicated to helping families living with rare variants on the Nr2f1 gene.
+This is the source code for the website of the NR2F1 Foundation, a non-profit organisation dedicated to helping families living with rare variants of the Nr2f1 gene.

 These variants cause a neurodevelopmental disorder called [Bosch-Boonstra-Schaaf optic atrophy syndrome](https://en.wikipedia.org/wiki/Bosch%E2%80%93Boonstra%E2%80%93Schaaf_optic_atrophy_syndrome) (BBSOAS).